Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much are property prices expected to increase in Sardinia in 2026?

-As of early 2026, property prices in Sardinia are expected to increase by approximately 2.5% over the coming year, continuing the moderate growth trend from 2025.
+As of 2026, Sardinia property prices are expected to increase by about 4% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Sardinia.